surgiie/transformer/README.md

 $input = [
   'some_date'=>"1991-05-01",
 ];
 $transformers = [
     'some_date'=>'to_carbon|->addDay:1|->format:m/d/y',
 ];
 ```

-It is also possible to use class constants that accept a single value as it's constructor, for example, the above example, can also be written as:
+You can also use class constants that accept a single value as its constructor, for example:

 ```php